skygenesisenterprise/api-service/docs/xmpp-websocket.md

 ## Overview

-The SGE Enterprise API implements real-time communication using WebSocket as the transport layer with XMPP-inspired presence and messaging features, enabling instant communication between users and services.
+The Sky Genesis Enterprise API implements real-time communication using WebSocket as the transport layer with XMPP-inspired presence and messaging features, enabling instant communication between users and services.

 ## Architecture